jrom876/Person_struct/README.md

 This repository is a Person structure with a C Unit automated test framework.

+Please also see: https://github.com/jrom876/Person_check for an ongiong python version of this program.

 Its data structure and basic functionality are defined in personExample.c and personExample.h.

 The createHuman branch is used to develop and test new features such as passwords.